Category Archives: The wandering economist

 The blockchain, as by now everyone had to learn, is the name of a family of protocols that allow data storage not in a single repository, but in many.
 Using cryptography, the different computers who adhere to the same protocol validate each other’s copy of the database.
 This prevents a “rogue” participant from altering the records, as the alteration would only be present in a single computer and not be validated by the others.
 This system was first proposed to solve a problem called double spending when no trusted, centralized authority is present.

-That was 2008.
+That was in 2008.
 In these 13 years, blockchain solutions have been proposed for many, many problems.
 To my knowledge, none worked, or at least none worked any better than competing solutions that used a more conventional database architecture.
 This makes sense, because blockchains are self-contained systems.
-They use cryptography to certify that in-database operations, but they cannot certify anything that exists outside the database.
+They use cryptography to certify that in-database operations took place, but cannot certify anything that exists outside the database.
 Any system based on a blockchain relies on external sources of information, known as “oracles”.
 For example, if you were to build an identity system based on the blockchain, you would have to start by associating your name, date of birth etc. to a long string of digits.
 Once stored on the blockchain, the association is preserved, but some external “oracle” has to certify it before it gets stored.
 In the absence of a credible external certification, the system could work technically, but it would produce no impact.
 I could create my own identity system, but no one would use it, because I am not trustable enough when I issue a digital ID to your name.
 There are entities with the trustability to start such a system, for example major governments.
 But, because they are trustable, they do not need the blockchain at all.
 I have lost count of technologists who told me:

 Any technology which is not an (alleged) currency and which incorporates blockchain anyway would always work better without it. (source)